UPPMAX/darsync/README.md

 darsync gen

-# or give it any or all argumentsdirectly
+# or give it any or all arguments directly
 darsync check -l /path/to/dir/on/uppmax/ -r /path/to/dir/on/dardel/ -A naiss2099-23-99 -u dardel_username -s ~/.ssh/id_rsa -o ~/dardel_transfer_script.sh
 ```